 - You want to retire early but aren’t sure where your retirement income will come from

-Annuities are considered qualified when used in connection with a qualified retirement account.
+Annuities are considered qualified when they’re held in a qualified retirement account.
 This might be a 401(k), IRA, 403(b), TSA, or defined benefit pension plan.
-Annuities held in these types of accounts are generally paid for with pre-tax dollars, hence the term “qualified”.
+Annuities held in these types of accounts are generally paid for with pre-tax dollars.

 In contrast, annuities are non-qualified any time they’re not used to fund a tax advantaged retirement plan or IRA.
 Contributions to non-qualified annuities are paid for with after-tax dollars, and premiums are not deductible from gross income when reporting income tax.

 If you hold a non-qualified annuity, you’re also subject to the 10% penalty if you take withdrawals before 59 1/2.
-If this is you, you can set up 72q distributions as opposed to 72t distributions.
-The parameters are nearly the same.
+If this is you, you can set up 72(q) distributions as opposed to 72(t) distributions.
+The parameters are substantially the same.

 Some Suggestions When Taking 72t Distributions:

-- Keep copies of the account statements you used as the basis for your calculations.
+- Keep copies of the account statements you use as the basis for your calculations.
 You’ll want proof in order to justify your withdrawals if you’re audited by the IRS down the road.
 Keep everything for at least seven years, as you should for all your financial & tax documents.

 - Communicate with your custodian when taking SEPPs, and ask about their process.
 There may be a chance to file paperwork beforehand and influence how they mark your 1099.